Scaling limit of a limit order book model via the regenerative characterization of L\'evy trees

 Consider a tree $\tree \in \T$ such that all the nodes are white, except for the root which is green.
 For such a tree, the dynamic of $\Phi$ is such that $\tau(\tree)$ is the smallest $k$ at which the nodes of $B(\Phi_k(\tree)) \setminus \Kcal(\Phi_k(\tree))$ are red, the nodes of $\Kcal(\Phi_k(\tree))$ are green and the other nodes are still white.
 It has taken one iteration of $\Phi$ to make the nodes of $\Kcal(\tree)$ green, and two to make the nodes of $B(\tree) \setminus \Kcal(\tree)$ red (first each of them had to be made green), except for the root which was already green to start with.
 Thus for such a tree we have $\tau(\tree) = 2 \lvert B(\tree) \rvert - \lvert \Kcal(\tree) \rvert - 1$. \\

-Let finally $\Tree_x$ for $x \in \R$ be the following random tree: \begin{itemize} \item its genealogical structure is a (critical) Galton Watson tree with geometric offspring distribution with parameter $1/2$; \item $\psi(\emptyset, \Tree_x) = x$ and labels on the edges are i.i.d., independent from the genealogical structure, and with common distribution $J$; \item all nodes are white, except for the root which is green. \end{itemize}
+Let finally $\Tree_x$ for $x \in \R$ be the following random tree: \begin{itemize} \item its genealogical structure is a (critical) Galton--Watson tree with geometric offspring distribution with parameter $1/2$, i.e., each node has $k = 0, 1, \ldots$ children with probability $1/2^{k+1}$ independently from everything else; \item $\psi(\emptyset, \Tree_x) = x$ and labels on the edges are i.i.d., independent from the genealogical structure, and with common distribution $J$; \item all nodes are white, except for the root which is green. \end{itemize}

 Because of the last property and the preceding remark, we have